Interactive online version:

 Particularly, all classes in HARK that could reasonably be part of the representation of a model solution inherit from the superclass HARK.metric.MetricObject.
 Essentially all this class does is provide a “universal distance metric” with simple customization.

-The only think that a subclass of MetricObject needs to specify is a class attribute called distance_criteria, which must be a list of strings.
+The only thing that a subclass of MetricObject needs to specify is a class attribute called distance_criteria, which must be a list of strings.
 Each element of distance_criteria names an attribute of that class that should be compared if HARK is ever asked to compare two instances of that class.

 HARK’s universal distance metric is nothing more than a “recursive supremum norm”.
 That is, it returns the highest value among element-wise distances.
 Its logic to compare \(A\) and \(B\) is straightforward and obvious: